-The ADS1294/6/8 have three supplies: AVDD, AVDD1, and DVDD.
+The ADS129x have three supplies: AVDD, AVDD1, and DVDD.
 Both AVDD and AVDD1 should be as quiet as possible.
-AVDD1 provides the supply to the charge pump block and has transients at f{CLK} .
-Therefore, it is recommended that AVDD1 and AVSS1 be star connected to AVDD and AVSS.
-It is important to eliminate noise from AVDD and AVDD1 that is non-synchronous with the ADS1294/6/8 operation.
-Each supply of the ADS1294/6/8 should be bypassed with $10\mu F$ and a $0.1\mu F$ solid ceramic capacitors.
-It is recommended that placement of the digital circuits (DSP, microcontrollers, FPGAs, etc.) in the system is done such that the return currents on those devices do not cross the analog return path of the ADS1294/6/8.
-The ADS1294/6/8 can be powered from unipolar or bipolar supplies.
+AVDD1 provides the supply to the charge pump block and has transients at $f{CLK}$ .
+Therefore, it is recommended that AVDD1 and AVSS1 be star-connected to AVDD and AVSS.
+It is important to eliminate noise from AVDD and AVDD1 that is non-synchronous with the ADS129x operation.
+Each supply of the ADS129x should be bypassed with $1\mu F$ and $0.1\mu F$ solid ceramic capacitors.
+It is recommended that placement of the digital circuits (DSP, microcontrollers, FPGAs, etc.) in the system is done such that the return currents on those devices do not cross the analog return path of the ADS129x.
+The ADS129x can be powered from unipolar or bipolar supplies.

-The capacitors used for decoupling can be surface-mount, low-cost, or low-profile multi-layer ceramic.
-In most cases, the VCAP1 capacitor can also be a multi-layer ceramic.
-However, in systems where the board is subjected to high- or low-frequency vibrations, it is recommend that a non-ferroelectric capacitor such as a tantalum or class 1 capacitor (for example, C0G or NPO) be installed.
-EIA class 2 and class 3 dielectrics such as X7R, X5R, X8R, etc, are ferroelectric.
+Capacitors used for decoupling can be of surface-mount, low-cost, low-profile, multi-layer ceramic type.
+In most cases, the VCAP1 capacitor can also be a multi-layer ceramic, but in systems where the board is subjected to high- or low-frequency vibration, it is recommend to install a non-ferroelectric capacitor such as a tantalum or class 1 capacitor (COG or NPO).
+EIA class 2 and class 3 dielectrics such as (X7R, X5R, X8R, etc.) are ferroelectric.
 The piezoelectric property of these capacitors can appear as electrical noise coming from the capacitor.
-When using the internal reference, the noise on the VCAP1 node results in performance degradation.
+When using internal reference, noise on the VCAP1 node results in performance degradation.